-- the published standard.
+- the published standard,

 - any of its published amendments,

 - any of its amendments under ballot in JTC1/SC2, or

-- one of the working sets of the IRG.
+- any of the working sets of the IRG.

 In assessing the suitability of a proposed ideograph for encoding, the IRG will evaluate the credibility and quality of the submitter's proposal.
-If the IRG finds more than 5% of duplicated characters in the above mentioned collections from the submitter's source set during the IRG review process, the whole submission will be removed from the subsequent IRG working drafts for that particular IRG project.
+If the IRG finds more than 5% of the submitter's source set are duplicates of characters in the above mentioned collections during the IRG review process, the whole submission will be removed from the subsequent IRG working drafts for that particular IRG project.